Pesach mission #2: Lists

 - Pre-Pesach preparations: this is a list of everything that needs to get done- buy matzah, order dog food, get haircuts, get the cars washed, etc. By having this list you can spread out your purchases over the next month and you can also plan do do certain tasks before the prices go up.
 For example, in our neighborhood, the price of a car wash doubles and I cannot use my discount card for the wash.
 Let’s not forget the lines!
 This week, I washed my car without waiting on a long line and at a price I feel comfortable with.

-- Cleaning areas: this list helps me gain track of each area I need to clean.
+- Cleaning areas: this list helps me keep track of each area I need to clean.
 It doesn’t really save you money, but it helps you gain control over your time.

 - Master calendar: From Shushan Purim on, I use a master calendar on my refrigerator and list all appointments, Pesach chores, tzaharon hours, etc. I schedule cleaning tasks as well as list dinner options.
 Since I already know what chametz is in the house from the last mission, I can plan out my meals for the next few weeks and prevent the last minute pizza order.
 Busting your budget on takeout now is not smart- save it for your Pesach tiyulim.